davnotdev/mepeyew/README.md

 I'd like to put the classic triangle example code, but that would completely fill your screen.
 Instead, I'd recommend checking [out the examples here on Github](https://github.com/davnotdev/mepeyew/tree/main/examples).

+## Platform Dependent Nastiness

+Unfortunately, not everything can be fully abstracted!
+Please read the [docs](https://docs.rs/mepeyew) before continuing!

 ## Using on MacOS

 MacOS does not natively support Vulkan, so you will need to install LunarG's Vulkan SDK [from here](https://www.lunarg.com/vulkan-sdk/).